 - The skin thickens (hyperkeratosis) or hardens

-Get help for your symptoms as soon as possible.
+Consult your doctor as soon as symptoms arise.
 In addition to swelling of the affected limb, the most common problems are pain, hardening of the skin, and loss of mobility.
-Lymphedema must be addressed.
+Lymphedema must be addressed by a medical professional.
 If left untreated, it can get worse and may cause permanent damage.

-Consider having an manual lymphatic drainage (MLD) massage.
-The most common method of treatment is a special massage called manual lymph drainage, or MLD.
-This type of massage helps move the fluid out from where it is settled.
+Consider having a manual lymphatic drainage (MLD) massage.
+This type of massage helps move the fluid out from where it has settled.
 Afterwards, the affected limb is wrapped in low-stretch bandages that are padded with foam or gauze.

 Complete decongestive therapy (CDT).
 CDT combines skin care, manual lymphatic drainage, exercise, and compression.
 Talk to your doctor to see if CDT is right for you.